 This presentation will provide an insight into the key elements that form part of the MTIP Active Client Safety Management Model.

-Anne Taylor, Director Strategic Safety, Office of the Coordinator-General, Department of Economic Development, Jobs, Transport and Resources
+Anne Taylor, Director Strategic Safety, Major Transport Infrastructure Authority, Office of the Director-General

 Melbourne Airport Rail Link – Rationale and Options

 Professor Graham Currie, Director of Monash Infrastructure, Chair of Public Transport, Professor in Transport Engineering, Monash University

 Panel Discussion: Congestion Today for A Better Tomorrow